c-paras/PolymorphicMinHS/README.md

 # PolymorphicMinHS
 Type inference for the polymorphic MinHS programming language, a subset of Haskell

 This implementation has been tested on Ubuntu 64-bit 16.04 LTS using GHC version 7.10.3.
-Convenient testing can be done in one of two ways:
+Convenient testing can be done in one of three ways:

 * Build system and run all tests: